learningproof/websitev2/_posts/2024-07-04-of-grammatology-ipfs-as-language-family.md

 Implementing IPFS over the hostile terrain of the world-wide web requires a lot of components to work together to make CIDs a narrow waist of trust; but are they really working together in one _system_ anymore?

 I would argue that Berjon's definition of a CID-based imperium defines the language _family_ of IPFS (let's call it Latin), but it won't settle territorial disputes about where to build walls and where to build bridges (much less those about who pays for them).
-With technologies as with languages, these disputes about where the outer and internal boundaries of IPFS offer lots of incite into the complementary but in some ways competing systems and optimizations within it.
+With technologies as with languages, these disputes about where the outer and internal boundaries of IPFS lie offer lots of insight into the complementary but in some ways competing systems and optimizations within it.
 For this reason, I will intersperse my meandering argument with little explanatory excurses about conceptual edge cases, places where the common language broke down and unmet needs for translation sit uncomfortably in the common backlog.
 Each of these contribute to the broader argument about federation and decentralized progress, but in their own right, each excursis is a profile of a distinct language that needs just a bit of boundary-setting and specification to mature, to stabilize, to grow... and maybe even to find a bit of Language-Market Fit!